himorin/ansible/docs/roles.rst

 nfs
 ---

-This role will add mount definition for NFS.
+This role will add mount definition for NFS, and designed to be called by other role(s).
 Target (IP address and export point) and mount point are passed to this role at calling as variables.